The goal of breast cancer screening is to reduce morbidity and mortality by detecting cancer at its earliest possible stage, before

 The regulation of mammography

-by federal law.
+is outlined by federal law.

 Guidelines for breast cancer screening